Retail operations intelligence platform

 24 · Product roadmap

-Long-term product direction
+Long-term platform direction

 • POS transaction-layer integration